DeepC2: AI-powered Covert Command and Control on OSNs: Methodology

-The method of converting an image to a vector is similar to image-hashing\cite{ImageHash2021}.
-Unlike cryptographic hashing that tiny changes in the image will result in different hashes, in image-hashing similar inputs have similar output hashes.
-The image hash algorithms are widely used in image retrieval.
-Although image-hashing is more light-weighted, it is not suitable for this task.
-Non-neural network-based image-hashing methods are reversible.
-Adversaries can build images that produce similar vectors according to the given hashes.
-For neural network-based methods\cite{ImageHashAAAI}, the learning tasks are more complex than those in DeepC2.
-For cryptographic hashing algorithms, they are one-wayness, but they are sensitive to changes.
-As pictures uploaded to OSNs are compressed or resized (Table~\ref{tab:osn}), avatars are different from the original images, which will cause hashes changes.
-Therefore, DeepC2 is a better choice for this task.
+Converting an image to a vector is similar to image-hashing~\cite{ImageHash2021}.
+In image-hashing, similar inputs have similar output hashes.
+However, image-hashing is not suitable for this work.
+There are two types of image-hashing methods.
+The non-neural network-based image-hashing methods are reversible, and defenders can build images that produce similar vectors according to the given hashes.
+For neural network-based methods~\cite{ImageHashAAAI}, the learning tasks are more complex than DeepC2.
+The cryptographic hash algorithms are also unsuitable because they are sensitive to changes.
+As pictures uploaded to OSNs are compressed or resized, avatars are different from the original images, which will cause hashes to change due to the avalanche effect~\cite{sbox1985}.
+Therefore, the neural network model is suitable for this task.